Observe or verify install time permission requests

 To view the install time permission warnings users see when Firefox upgrades your extension and retest runtime permission requests, you install the extension from its .xpi file posted on an HTTP or HTTPS server.

 You can use an HTTP server (such as a simple Python localhost server) or an HTTPS server.
 However, your HTTPS server must have a verifiable certificate, one that Firefox can auto-accept; you cannot use a self-signed certificate.
-If you want to test from an HTTPS server but don’t have one, GitHub pages are an option you can use.
+If you want to test from an HTTPS server but don’t have one, GitHub Pages is an option.

 "browser_specific_settings": {